-Concurrent Receipt Laws: Up until 2004, the law prevented military retirees from receiving part or all of their military pay if they also received disability compensation from the VA.
-Military members had to choose which payment they wanted to receive: military retirement pay, or VA disability compensation.
+Concurrent Receipt Laws: Until 2004, the law prevented military retirees from receiving part or all of their military pay if they also received disability compensation from the VA.
+Military members had to choose which payment they wanted to receive: military retirement pay or VA disability compensation.
 If they chose to receive both forms of payment, they had to offset, or waive, a portion of their military retirement pay equal to the amount they received from the VA.
-Basically, it prevents servicemembers from double-dipping and receiving compensation from both the VA and the military.
+It prevented service members from double-dipping and receiving compensation from both the VA and the military.

 Here is how the compensation breaks down if you are eligible to receive both types of compensation:

-The difference between a disability rating of 40% and 50% can literally mean a difference of thousands of dollars per year because the difference comes in the form of the increased disability compensation at the higher rate, along with the full military pension that is not offset by the concurrent receipt laws.
-Let’s run through an example.
+The difference between a disability rating of 40% and 50% can mean a difference of thousands of dollars per year because the difference comes in the form of the increased disability compensation at the higher rate, along with the full military pension that is not offset by the concurrent receipt laws.

 Let’s look at an example.

 Let’s say our retiree earns a monthly retirement check of $2,000.
 Let’s also assume he has a VA service-connected disability rating of 40%, and he has one dependent (a spouse).
-His VA disability compensation would be $641.28/mo (2014 rates; see full rate chart here).
+His VA disability compensation would be $673.28 per month (2022 rates; see full rate chart here).

 The total amount still equals $2,000 per month.
-But $641.28 of that is tax-free income.
-The overall affect gives the veteran more spending power.
+But $673.28 of that is tax-free income.
+The overall effect gives the veteran more spending power.

-As you can see from the example above, the main benefit of the VA disability offset is receiving the tax-free pay from the VA.
-The final dollar amount is the same, but the tax-free portion gives the veteran greater spending power than if he received the full value of his pension from the military with no VA offset.
+The main benefit of the VA disability offset is receiving the tax-free pay from the VA.
+The final dollar amount is the same, but the tax-free portion gives veterans greater spending power.

-But the amount would be much greater if the veteran received both forms of compensation under Concurrent Retirement Disability Pay laws.
+But the amount would be much greater if veterans received both forms of compensation under concurrent retirement disability pay laws.
 The increase would mean the full value of the military retirement pay, plus the full value of the VA disability compensation.
-Going from a 40% rating ($641.28) to a 50% rating ($901.83) is huge.
-Not only does the VA disability compensation increase by $260.55 per month, but the $641.28 is not deducted from the military retirement pay.
+Going from a 40% rating ($673.28) to a 50% rating ($958.44) is huge.
+Not only does the VA disability compensation increase by $285.16 per month, but the $673.28 is not deducted from the military retirement pay.
 The net effect is this:

-Now that we have discussed Concurrent Receipt, we need to add one more special case for receiving both military retirement pay and VA disability compensation: Combat Related Special Compensation (CRSC).
-To qualify for CRSC, you must have a service-connected disability rating that is considered combat-related.
-There are a few other eligibility criteria:
+To qualify for combat-related special compensation (CRSC), you must have a service-connected disability rating that is considered combat-related.
+Here are a few other eligibility criteria:

-- You must be a military retiree (Active or Reserve with 20 years or creditable service; Chapter 61 medically retired with less than 20 years of service; Retired under Temporary Early Retirement Act (TERA); or retired under the Temporary Disabled Retirement List (TDRL)).
+- You must be a military retiree (active duty or reserves with 20 years of creditable service, Chapter 61 medically retired with fewer than 20 years of service, retired under Temporary Early Retirement Act (TERA) or retired under the Temporary Disabled Retirement List.

 - You must have a VA service-connected disability rating of at least 10% that is considered to be combat-related.